taj-ny/kwin-gestures/docs/configuration.md

 > [!IMPORTANT]
 > Until v1.0.0 is released, breaking changes may be introduced at any time.

 There is currently no configuration UI.
 The configuration file is located at ``~/.config/kwingestures.yml``.
 It is created automatically when the plugin is loaded.
 The plugin should be reconfigured when the file changes.
-If it doesn't, disable and enable it manually or run ``qdbus org.kde.KWin /plugins org.kde.kwin.plugins.reconfigureplugin kwin_gestures``.
+If it doesn't, disable and enable it manually or run ``qdbus org.kde.KWin /Effects org.kde.kwin.Effects.reconfigureEffect kwin_gestures``.

 When the configuration fails to load, the error will be logged.
 To see it, run ``journalctl --boot=0 -g "kwin_gestures:" -n 5``.
 The message should contain the approximate position of where the error has occurred.
 ```